ggabella91/Gabella-Music/README.md

-# GabellaMusic
+# Gabella Music

 An application for people to view and share their music listening trends.

 # Technologies Used

 The server is built with Node and Express.js, and connects to a hosted MongoDB database using Mongoose.
 PUG templates are used to generate emails sent from the server, which are fowarded via to users via SendGrid.

 The client is built with React and uses Redux for state management.